• Skip to primary navigation

 I should tell you that I cheated a little and use Wilton’s Royal Icing mix (affiliate link) for the frosting.
 It was so easy to mix and so worth it.
 All you need to do is add water and color.

 A thicker icing should be used to draw outlines on cookies.
-More water should be added (1 tsp at a time) to thin icing out for flooding cookies.
+More water should be added (1 teaspoon at a time) to thin icing out for flooding cookies.
 So once you have your thick outlining icing, remove some to a separate bowl and add more water to it to create the thin flooding icing.

 Stir food coloring into icing with a toothpick.
 I recommend using Wilton’s Color Right Performance Color System (affiliate link) as it will not affect icing consistency.